 Bloggingheads.tv has recently put up two “diavlogs” on issues related to religion and sexuality.Read the rest of Recent Bloggingheads.tv episodes on religion and sexuality.

-Sam Han is Instructional Technology Fellow of the Macaulay Honors College/CUNY and a Ph.D. candidate in Sociology at the Graduate Center of the City University of New York, as well as a regular contributor to here & there.
+Sam Han is currently Assistant Professor of Sociology at Nanyang Technological University (NTU) in Singapore.
+He received his PhD from The Graduate Center at the City University of New York(CUNY).
+He is also a regular contributor to here & there.
 He is author of Navigating Technomedia: Caught in the Web (Rowman & Littlefield, 2007) and editor (with Daniel Chaffee) of The Race of Time: A Charles Lemert Reader (Paradigm Publishers, 2009).
 He is at work on WEB 2.0 (Routledge, forthcoming) and a dissertation entitled “Technologies of Spirit: The Digital Milieu of Contemporary Religion,” which explores the resonance of contemporary Christianity and digital media technologies.

 Posts by Sam Han: